-There's no standard set for the maximum cable length, its essentially down to the cable company to get it working properly.
-The signal drops off and the longer the cable, the thicker the wire and therefore the better the quality required.
+There's no standard set for the maximum cable length, it's essentially down to the cable company to get it working properly.
+The signal drops off, so the longer the cable, the thicker the wire and therefore the better the quality required.

 HDMI includes CEC: Consumer Electronics Control.
 The idea is that one bit of AV kit can pass across instructions to another, such as turn on, change channel, and so forth.
 Nice when it works, which isn't as often as you might like.
 No big loss on a PC.

-If you've a respectably new television then it will have an HDMI port, making connecting a PC really easy, at last.
-This is the big bonus, games coming at you with real screen acreage (albeit not at super-high resolutions).
+If you've a new television then it will have an HDMI port, making connecting a PC really easy, at last.
+This is the big bonus, games coming at you with real screen acreage.

-HDMI kit is currently a bit cheaper, especially for compatible monitors.
+HDMI kit is currently very affordable, especially for compatible monitors.

 Three years after HDMI first made its way into homes, DisplayPort was unleashed into the world.
 The standard was hammered out by VESA and was designed principally to go betwixt graphics card and monitor.